nyu-pl-sp19/class12/README.md

 well-typed by the compiler.
 However, at run-time when the last line is executed we would attempt to call `charAt`, a method of class `String`, on an `Int` value.
 Since there is no such method on `Int` the subsequent behavior of the program would be undefined.
-When we would execute the usual instructions for a vtable look-up, in the best case, we would jump to a completely different method that happens to have its pointer stored in the same vtable slot as `charAt` in `String`'s vtable and then start executing that method.
+If we executed the usual instructions for a vtable look-up, in the best case, we would jump to a completely different method that happens to have its pointer stored in the same vtable slot as `charAt` in `String`'s vtable and then start executing that method.
 In the worst